 Best Place To Stay In Penang With Kids

-We are recommending the following hotels for their family-friendly rooms and facilities!
-In order of value-for-money to luxury!
+Accommodation is not an aspect you want to overlook for your family trip.
+We recommend the following hotels for their family-friendly rooms and facilities in order of value-for-money to luxury!

 1. Tropicana 218 X Airlevate Suites